redis-field-engineering/redis-connect-dist/Connectors/mssql/README.md

 ---
 **NOTE**

-The current [release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/rediscdc-mssql/redislabs-rdb-cdc-connector-1.0.1.47.tar.gz) has been built with JDK1.8 and tested with JRE1.8.
+The current [release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/v1.0.2/rl-connector-rdb-1.0.2.126.tar.gz) has been built with JDK1.8 and tested with JRE1.8.
 Please have JRE1.8 ([OpenJRE](https://openjdk.java.net/install/) or OracleJRE) installed prior to running this connector.
 The scripts below to seed Job config data and start RedisCDC connector is currently only written for [*nix platform](https://en.wikipedia.org/wiki/Unix-like).

 ---
-Download the [latest release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases) e.g. ```wget https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/rediscdc-mssql/redislabs-rdb-cdc-connector-1.0.1.47.tar.gz``` and untar (tar -xvf redislabs-rdb-cdc-connector-1.0.1.47.tar.gz) the redislabs-rdb-cdc-connector-1.0.1.47.tar.gz archive.
+Download the [latest release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases) e.g. ```wget https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/v1.0.2/rl-connector-rdb-1.0.2.126.tar.gz``` and untar (tar -xvf rl-connector-rdb-1.0.2.126.tar.gz) the rl-connector-rdb-1.0.2.126.tar.gz archive.

 All the contents would be extracted under redislabs-rdb-cdc-connector

-Contents of redislabs-rdb-cdc-connector
+Contents of rl-connector-rdb
 <br>•	bin – contains script files
 <br>•	lib – contains java libraries
-<br>•	config/samples – contains sample config files
+<br>•	config – contains sample config files for cdc and initial loader jobs

 ## RedisCDC Setup and Job Management Configurations

-Copy the _sample_ directory and it's contents i.e. _yml_ files, _mappers_ and templates folder under _config_ directory to the name of your choice e.g. ``` redislabs-rdb-cdc-connector$ cp -R  config/sample config/<project_name>``` or reuse sample folder as is and edit/update the configuration values according to your setup.
+Copy the _sample_ directory and it's contents i.e. _yml_ files, _mappers_ and templates folder under _config_ directory to the name of your choice e.g. ``` rl-connector-rdb$ cp -R  config/samples/cdc config/<project_name>``` or reuse sample folder as is and edit/update the configuration values according to your setup.

 #### Configuration files